Household Waste Recycling Centre

 Japanese Knotweed and Himalayan Balsam are not accepted at the Household Waste Recycling Centre.
 Other than batteries, tyres and engine oil the site cannot accept any automotive parts.

 DIY/renovation waste is not permitted into the Household Waste Recycling Centre in any type of vehicle (van, trailer or car).
 If you want to deposit this type of waste you should:

 - Pay the weighbridge costs to FCC Environmental at the Household Waste Recycling Centre.
 Residents should contact FCC Environmental on 01495 755890 regarding their waste charges

 - Use a private company which is an authorised waste carrier.
 The company must provide you with a waste transfer note which states where the waste is going for disposal.

 DIY waste is defined as the waste produced as a result of a major renovation or DIY project to your property.

 Examples of such projects include – renewing your bathroom suite or kitchen, digging up your garden to lay a patio, knocking down internal walls or chimney breasts.
 This is not an exhaustive list.
 If you have any queries, please contact a member of the waste team before attending the site.

 Location and Opening Times

 Household Waste Recycling Centre, Panteg Way, New Inn.

-Last vehicle entry will be at the above closing time.
-Residents will have to prebook a visit to the site.
+Last vehicle entry will be at the above closing times.

 The site is open every day except Christmas Day, Boxing Day and New Year’s Day.